-America’s freight railroad carriers plan to hire more than 11,000 people this year.
-The average job, including benefits, pays more than $108,000.
-Jobs are based all over the country and many involve travel.
-The railroads are also committed to hiring veterans.
-For a list of all of the country's freight railroad carriers and links to their websites, visit the American Association of Railroads website.
+"Working on the railroad" might seem like an outdated career leftover from the Industrial Age, but the American freight railroad industry is alive and well.
+The average job, including benefits, pays more than $108,000 annually.
+Jobs are based all over the country, and many involve travel.
+The railroads are also committed to providing work for veterans, and have made nearly 10,000 new veteran hires since 2012.
+For a list of all of the country's freight railroad carriers and links to their websites with job openings, visit the American Association of Railroads.

-Look up "tour guides" jobs on Monster.com and you'll find a few — ranging from Rockefeller Center in New York to a plantation tour guide in Louisiana.
+Look up "tour guide jobs" on Monster.com, and you'll find a few positions, ranging from a Grand Canyon guide in Arizona to a VIP tour guide at Warner Bros.
+Studios.
 Your best bet for finding a tour guide job might be to determine where you'd like to live and then reach out to travel agencies and landmarks in that area.

-Before you say, “That’s not for me,” consider this: Travel customer care agents for World Travel Holdings work from home.
-The jobs are full-time and include a free travel voucher for new hires and major travel discounts.
+Imagine being able to work from home and having the opportunity to travel for free or discounted rates.
+Certain business and administrative positions at World Travel Holdings cruise line allow you to do just that.
+These full-time jobs include a free travel voucher for new hires and major travel discounts.
 There are also opportunities for employees to travel on the company's cruise lines to learn more about the products they're selling.
-The company is also hiring editors, software engineers and IT people.
+The company is currently hiring for positions in its sales, IT and operations departments.

-Not only do construction project managers make good money, they also do lots of traveling.
+Construction project managers not only make good money, but they also do lots of traveling.
 Often, they will relocate to different locations and stay for several months to oversee a project.
-Even if you don't have the qualifications to be a project manager, these companies are worth checking out.
-Many will need to hire support staff to relocate, as well.
-A quick search of CareerBuilder.com finds more than 300 open construction project manager jobs.
+Even if you don't have the qualifications to be a project manager, construction companies are worth checking out — many need to hire support staff to relocate, as well.
+A quick search on CareerBuilder.com pulls up more than 300 open construction project manager jobs.

-Being a truck driver isn't an easy job.
-But it pays well, and long-haul truckers get to see the world.
-Moving companies are always hiring drivers, too.
-Some drivers own their own vehicles, while others use company trucks.
+Being a truck driver isn't an easy job, and you'll need to get your commercial driver's license to even be considered.
+But it pays well, and long-haul truckers and moving-company employees get to see the country while they work.
 The Owner Operator Independent Drivers Association is a good place to start to look for jobs and learn what is required.

 Theater productions and musicians go on tour all the time — and they take busloads of roadies and stagehands with them.
-While theaters and venues have their own stagehands, often, some still travel with each act.
-The best place to start the search for stagehand jobs is the International Alliance of Theater Stage Employees union.
+While theaters and venues may have their own stagehands, some still travel with each act.
+You can begin your search for stagehand jobs on the International Alliance of Theater Stage Employees union website.